Refresh, Reflect, Rejuvenate, Revitalize

 Take a deep dive into reflecting on your current literacy instruction.
 Start planning the big picture to keep you and your learners on track.
-Check out the 'big picture' planning tool and guide below.
+(You may want to check out the 'big picture' planning tool and guide below.)

 Ask yourself a few questions to get you started...

 Am I offering my students a true highly engaged classroom?

 Am I offering my students opportunities to authentically try out new reading strategies?